OpenTelemetry in Python Applications

 pip install opentelemetry-exporter-jaeger

-Afterward, install the OpenTelemetry Python SDK using the following command pip install opentelemetry-sdk.
+Afterward, install the OpenTelemetry Python SDK using the following command:

 pip install opentelemetry-sdk

-The opentelemetry-api pip package provides a comprehensive API for instrumentation, and it also offers automatic instrumentation making it easier to instrument your applications.
-An alternative way of doing it could be using the export-import BatchSpanProcessor method to ensure efficient telemetry data exporting.
+pip package provides a comprehensive API for instrumentation and offers automatic instrumentation, making it easier to instrument your applications.
+An alternative way of doing so could be using the export-import BatchSpanProcessor

 from opentelemetry import trace